spardza/projectTest/README.md

 # projectTest
 A test repository for my first even github usage

+--- TO BEGIN WITH ---
+Go to github.com and create a new repository.
+Then copy the URL to the repository before proceeding with 'git clone ...'

 --- GO TO THE FOLDER YOU WANT THE REPOSITORY TO BE IN --- In my case, it would be under Documents\Git.
 Using git bash, navigate to folder using $ cd Documents/Git This will clone the repository on github cloud locally to your PC at that location.

+Simply enter 'git' for help.

 Clone to PC using Git Bash:
 $ git clone https://github.com/USERNAME/REPOSITORY.git